milvus-io/bootcamp/EN_docs/milvus101/quickstart.md

    | GPU Driver    | CUDA 10.1, Driver 418.74 or later |
    | Memory     | 8 GB + (depends on data volume)      |
    | Storage | SATA 3.0 SSD or later       |

+   > Note: GPU is not required if you use CPU-only Milvus.

 3. Client browser requirements: